Stock Analysis · Shake Shack Inc (SHAK)

 Overview

-• License revenue — fees and ongoing revenue tied to licensed Shacks operated by partners.
+• License revenue (royalties/fees from licensed Shacks operated by partners)

 Key Figures